Camping at Jesse Owens State Park

 All of these campsites are based on a first come, first serve basis, and you can stay for a maximum of two weeks.
 Pretty darn cool if you just need to get away from society for a bit!
 If you live relatively close, this can also be a good place to test out any camping gear or setups you have before going on a larger trip further from home.

 Speaking of, cell phone reception and data may be minimal, or non-existent.
 This can be great for disconnecting from the world for a bit, but be sure to plan for no communication, just in case.
+If emergency communication and texting are important to you, I highly recommend a Garmin InReach!
+I have one for camping and backpacking, and I love it!

 Each campground has a pit toilet (or a few, if it’s larger).
 Obviously pit toilets don’t smell or look appealing, but the few I used were still in pretty good shape as far as latrines go.
 They were at least stocked with toilet paper, which is always a plus.
 If you’re in an RV and have a toilet, this may not matter, but consider latrine locations when you pick out your campsite.